Q: I’m looking to rent or purchase cross country skis. Can you help me?

 A: Classic ski rentals are available at Elver Park, Odana Hills, and University Ridge.
 Bike Doc in Dousman rents both classic and skate.
 With a MadNorski membership there are some great retail discounts!
 Bike Doc, Enjoy Winter based in Madison, Fontana Sports in downtown Madison, and Pioneer Midwest in Osseo, Minnesota.
 Other retail outlets in the Madison-area include REI on Madison’s west side.

 Q: We just joined the club.
 Where can we buy Madnorski clothing and bumper stickers?

-Q: Are there any member discounts offered by ski areas?
+Q: Are there any member discounts offered by ski retailers or for trail passes?

 Q: How do I prove I’m a Madnorski member to receive member discounts at participating vendors?